-Use dynamic repricing within the data feeds
+Use dynamic repricing within the data feeds.

 As a practice, you can use price watch tools to check out how competitive your product prices are and merge this data into the product data feed on Google Shopping.
-For example, you can set custom price labels that mention the high, low, and average price of your product for the day.
+For example, you can set custom price labels that mention the high, low, and average prices of your product for the day.
 This way, Google Ads can bid higher on lower-priced products or bid lower on higher-priced products.

 Optimize your product images

 Most shoppers prefer to look at visually appealing products that look better than competitors.
 As a rule, always include the best quality images of your products on the Google Shopping platform.
 This can create a lasting impression on any online user and improve sales.